Mang0la/Mang0la.github.io/README.md

 3. The same above commands are done but for user `codi` instead with a password of GraceHopper1906
 4. `sudo passwd -e codi` - Sets password of user `codi` into an expired status
 5. `sudo groupadd sudo`, `sudo usermod -a -G sudo thomas`, and `sudo usermod -a -G sudo codi`, grants the users sudo permissions
+6. It still stated that I was not in the sudoers file so I switched into root `su - root` and installed vim using `sudo pacman -S vim`.
+Where I then dedited the sudoers file using `vim etc/sudoers` and inserted:

+#User Privilege Specifications

+thomas ALL=(ALL:ALL) ALL
+codi ALL=(ALL:ALL) ALL

 ## Desktop Environment
 I chose KDE as a GUI-based desktop environment to make it easier to navigate through the VM.